hammadshaikhha/hammadshaikhha.github.io/_pages/teaching.md

 Teaching Assistant
 ---
-<u>Awards</u>: I recieved the Economics Teaching Assistant award in 2020 and was also nominated for a tri-campus TA award in 2013.
+<u>Awards</u>: I recieved the Economics Teaching Assistant award in 2020 and was also nominated for a tri-campus TA award in 2013 at the University of Toronto.

 **Applied Econometrics I: Cross-Sectional Data**